The climbing cost of satellite and cable TV has driven many Americans to turn to free over the air digital HDTV programming.

 What about an outdoor antenna?

 For viewers located more than 50 miles from the transmitters, an outdoor antenna is virtually a requirement.
-Those people who are closer but surrounded by hills, buildings or alternative obstructions that reduce signal strength might also need to select an outside antenna.
+Those people who are closer but surrounded by hills, buildings, or alternative obstructions that reduce signal strength might also need to select an outside antenna.

 You don’t need a digital or HDTV antenna to receive digital signals.
-That’s why the finest antennas continue to be based on tried and true layouts developed over decades for getting analog TV signals.
+That’s why the most excellent antennas continue to be based on tried and true layouts developed over decades for getting analog TV signals.
 So in case you already have a high-quality analog antenna, either indoor or outdoor, you mightn’t need a new antenna at all for digital TV.

-Prior to buying a satellite dish or TV antenna, the buyer should think about the type of tv sign and where the signal is coming from (terrestrial or extraterrestrial).
+Before buying a satellite dish or TV antenna, the buyer should think about the type of tv sign and where the signal is coming from (terrestrial or extraterrestrial).